Almahfouz/Sentiment-Analysis-of-Restaurant-Reviews/README.md

 # Sentiment-Analysis-of-Restaurant-Reviews

 ## Project Purpose
-This project focuses on classifying restaurant reviews by combining a fuzzy matching technique with a dataset of reviews and using Hugging Face's sentiment analysis model (distilbert-base-uncased-finetuned-sst-2-english).
-The application has two main features:
-- *Review Classification*: It compares the user's review with existing reviews in the dataset and uses a sentiment analysis model to determine the sentiment.
-- *Rating Distribution Visualization*: Displays the distribution of ratings from the dataset.
+This project demonstrates the integration of Hugging Face's sentiment analysis models with Gradio to classify restaurant reviews and visualize review ratings.
+Users can submit a restaurant review and receive a predicted rating, a classification of the review's sentiment (positive or negative), and an accuracy score.

 ## Main Files
 - **Restaurant_reviews.csv**: This file contains the restaurant reviews and corresponding ratings.